 I’ve used my blog to help people learn a bit more about dyslexia, as it’s a condition I was diagnosed with very late in life.
-But there are other conditions that can affect a person’s academic ability, and one of those is dyscalculia.
+However there are other conditions that can affect a person’s academic ability, and one of those is dyscalculia.
 Therefore, I thought I’d use my blog again to shed light on this lesser-known invisible condition.

 What Is Dyscalculia?